IsmailEdris/Cybersecurity_Homelab_for_Detection_and_Monitoring/3- Configuring pfSense Interface & Firewall Rules.md

 ![adf](https://github.com/user-attachments/assets/a779c7d4-15a7-41cf-90ce-8ba513cdf928)

-- Created a firewall that allows any TCP traffic to generate attacks from outsiders.
-This was done to analyze attacks and gain a deeper understanding of traffic analysis.
+- Created a firewall that allows any TCP traffic to analyze incoming and outgoing traffic patterns, study potential attack vectors, and test the effectiveness of security measures in a controlled and isolated environment.

 ![adf](https://i.postimg.cc/XYg6DvzC/image.png)